introvertices/AsciiAnimationViewer/README.md

 ## How to Use

+Import the ascii_animator.py module into your project

 Make sure your ascii art is in its own .py file.
 Feel free to add multiple lists for different animations.

-Change the imported py up in the imports

-Change the ascii variable to art.[your_list_name]

-Run the code in your favourite IDE
+Import your art file if needed

+Call ascii_animator.animate(ascii,framerate,seconds) to test your animations (or play them in your program if you like)

 ### To-do
 - Might make it a bit friendlier for use outside of an IDE, but really it's just intended as a helper script for projects that might use ASCII art and need a quick way to check they animate correctly before pulling them into Unity or using them elsewhere.